lanlab-org/OAPS-Jifry/Documents/DevDoc.md

 * [commons-io-2.4](https://commons.apache.org/proper/commons-io/download_io.cgi)

 **NOTE**: This is the current running system environment, there might be newer versions of any component, and you might use newer versions if you like.
 Also we would like to assume that you know how to setup the aforementioned components.
-If not, you can look it up on the internet.

-After you have finished setting up the environment, and everything is up and running, see the following section to understand our contribution policy.
+After you have finished setting up the environment, and everything is up and running, see the following section to understand our contribution workflow.
 ## Follow the Feature-branching Workflow

 In this collaborative project development, we are trying to protect the central repository from unreasonable changes that may break the whole system, or may cause inconsistency in the repository.
-Hence, we follow the feature-branching workflow (please, see this section *[The feature-branching workflow](https://github.com/spm2020spring/TeamCollaborationTutorial/blob/master/team.rst)* for a tutorial on how to get started with this technique).
+Hence, we follow the feature-branching workflow (please, see this section *[The feature-branching workflow](https://github.com/spm2020spring/TeamCollaborationTutorial/blob/master/team.rst)* for a tutorial on how to get started).
-Simply, any change you may would like to do must be done on a separate branch, so that the change you made is being reviewed by a number of contributors to spot any problems or point some bugs in the change it self before it gets approved.
+Simply, any change you may would like to do must be done on a separate branch, so that the change you made is reviewed by a number of contributors to spot any problems or pinpoint some bugs in the change itself before it gets approved.
 After the change you made is approved, the change then will be merged to the central repository.
 **Each branch should be dedicated to a single change.**
 ## Report a Bug